Explaining Decisiveness in War

 How Wartime Experiences Affect Beliefs About Military Power: Evidence from the 2008 Russo-Georgian War

 How do actors learn from wars?
-Explanations for war that stress the presence of asymmetric information argue that fighting during a war provides information about the relative military power of each side, which leads to a war-ending convergence of beliefs about such power.
-But how the fighting informs the different actors on each side is less clear in the current literature.
+Explanations for war that stress the presence of asymmetric information argue that fighting during a war provides information about the relative military power and costs of fighting for each side.
+But how fighting informs the different actors on each side is less clear.
 In this chapter, I argue that civilians who have direct experiences with enemy forces during a war should be more likely to negatively assess their own side’s relative military power after the war compared to civilians who only have indirect experiences with the enemy.
-The impact of experiencing an invasion, occupation, or other direct experience provides both an unmanipulable signal of military weakness as well as a psychological shock that leads to significantly more negative assessments by civilians of their side’s relative military power compared to civilians with only indirect wartime experiences.
-Such assessments then play an important role in determining the likelihood of the conflict recurring after the initial war ends.
+More direct experiences with the invasion provide both an unmanipulable signal of military weakness as well as a psychological shock that leads to significantly more negative assessments by civilians of their side’s relative military power and costs of fighting compared to less direct wartime experiences.
+Such assessments may then play an important role in determining the future relations between the belligerent states, including the likelihood of conflict or peace.

 The 2008 Russo-Georgian War is a unique opportunity to investigate this expectation about wartime experiences and learning in the context of a recent interstate war.
-Using nationally representative surveys in the country of Georgia from both before and after the war, I examine differences in expressed beliefs and attitudes among Georgians in the regions invaded by Russia compared to those in the regions not invaded by Russia.
+Using nationally representative surveys in the country of Georgia from both before and after the war, I examine differences in expressed beliefs and attitudes relating to relations with Russia among Georgians in the regions invaded by Russia compared to those in the regions not invaded by Russia.
 Accounting for pre-war preferences and demographics, I find that survey respondents in regions invaded by Russia were significantly more likely to support reducing spending on the Georgian military and abandoning hope of competing militarily with Russia.
 Respondents in invaded regions were also significantly more likely to support giving up claims over disputed territory with Russia in exchange for obtaining security guarantees against future Russian encroachment.
-This result is robust to several alternative specifications, though a region-by-region examination suggests that violent direct experiences may be the most informative.
+This result is robust to several alternative specifications.
+A region-by-region examination of the results suggests that direct experiences with political violence may prove particularly informative.